 Click on ‘View/File’ to view the return.

 Check the details and then file the EPS when you are ready to do so.
 The final EPS also includes details of any Maternity, Paternity or Adoption pay that you are recovering in the year, which will be shown on this report even if the amounts are zero.

 You can now file the EPS to HMRC.

 - What if I make a mistake on my FPS and need to send an amendment? – We would urge you to try not to get into this situation by ensuring that your payroll information is accurate and complete before filing your final FPS for the year.
-If however you do need to make an amendment then please see the relevant section of our guide on payroll corrections in previous tax years.
+If however you do need to make an amendment then please see Payroll corrections and RTI returns.

 - I am an Agent – can I produce an annual summary report for my client? – Yes – click ‘Forms – Employer – End-of-Year Summary’ to produce a report similar to the ‘old’ P35.
 The ‘Layout’ drop-down selector at the top of the report allows you to choose how much detail you wish to show.

 - Some HMRC guidance suggests that the ‘Final Return’ information should be sent on the FPS – why does Payroll Manager not do this? – When designing the software we took the view that it is best to send this information via an EPS, allowing more time to complete the year end declarations accurately.